KlimDos/microservices/README.md

 # microservices
-second part of DevOps course
+the second part of DevOps course